The International Commission on Nobility and Royalty

 Dr. Goff was a District Scout Executive with two national records for goal achievement.
 He was an officer in the United States Navy and achieved the highest SMI inspection results his ship had in ten years.
 He earned a Ph.D. in clinical psychology and earned the American Psychotherapy Association's highest distinction that of a "master therapist

 " for unusually high achievement documented in a Federal research project with troubled youth.
 Dr. Goff has given three regional presentations for NATSAP and gave a presentation entitled, "New Discoveries about the Brain: Practical Implications for the Treatment of Clients

 " recently at the national conference for the APA in September of 2010 in which he received high reviews.
 He is now on their National Advisory Board and has participated on APA panels at their national conferences.
-Dr. Goff is an assistant professor and board member of the fully accredited "International College of Interdisciplinary Sciences.
+Dr. Goff is an associate professor and board member of the fully accredited "International College of Interdisciplinary Sciences.

 " The "American School of Genealogy, Heraldry and Documentary Sciences

 is a subsidiary of the College.
 It promotes

 genealogy, heraldry, nobility, royalty and chivalry.
 This (See: http://college-of-genealogy.com